bitnami/containers/bitnami/joomla/README.md

 # Bitnami package for Joomla!

+## Deprecation Notice

+The Joomla! container will no longer be released in our catalog, but already released container images will still persist in the registries.

 ## What is Joomla!?

 > Joomla! is an award winning open source CMS platform for building websites and applications.
 It includes page caching, page compression and Let's Encrypt auto-configuration support.